Local Decay Estimates: Abstract

 \section{Abstract}

-We give a proof of Local Decay Estimates for Schr\"odinger type equations, which is based on the knowledge of Asymptotic Completeness.
+We give a proof of local decay estimates for Schr\"odinger-type equations, which is based on the knowledge of Asymptotic Completeness (AC).
 This approach extends to time dependent potential perturbations, as it does not rely on Resolvent Estimates or related methods.
-Strichartz estimates follow directly for quasi-periodic time-dependent potentials from our results.
+Global in time Strichartz estimates follow for quasi-periodic time-dependent potentials from our results.